Our Fellow Ode Brew Coffee Grinder review comes without any sugarcoating because this product isn’t begging for mercy.

 Comparing a home coffee grinder with these mean machines illustrates a simple point: being good at grinding coffee for espresso AND the French press is possible but extremely expensive.

-For this reason, the Fellow design team devised a particular experience, thinking of brewing coffee with drip and immersion coffeemakers.
+For this reason, the Fellow design team devised a unique product, thinking of brewing coffee with drip and immersion coffeemakers.

 On their site, they answer explicitly that the Fellow Ode isn’t suitable for grinding espresso because: